sbtourist/nimrod/README.md

 It currently provides the following features:

 * Continuous log processing and metrics extraction.
-* Different types of metrics with fundamental statistical information, time-series history, and (optional) random sampling.
+* Different types of metrics, time-series history with statistical computations, (optional) random sampling.
 * Web-based, Javascript-friendly JSON-over-HTTP server, with basic support for Cross Origin Resource Sharing on GET requests.

 # Metrics